IEvangelist/aspnetcore-workshop/content/4-configuration/options/_index.md

 You will need to also add a `using AspNet.Essentials.Workshop.Configuration` statement.
 {{% /notice %}}

-At this point the application is going to take the `appsettings.json` contents and attempt to map it to an instance of our `BrewerySettings` class wrapped in an `IOptions` interface.
+At this point the application is going to take the `appsettings.json` contents and map it to an instance of our `BrewerySettings` class wrapped in an `IOptions` interface.
 The only problem is that our JSON file doesn't have any custom settings - let's add some.
 Copy the snippet below , replacing the contents of the `appsettings.json` file.

 ```json
 {